Upgrade your undie drawer to keep your vag healthy

 You know that feeling you get when you roll down the windows of your convertible Toyota Corolla on the first gorgeous day of summer?

 Yeah, incredible.
 And your vagina digs the same thing (a.k.a.
 FRESH AIR).
-By taking a layer off, you’re not just freeing yourself psychologically – you’re also reducing the amount of moisture down under and preventing bacteria and yeast from taking hold.
+By taking a layer off and going commando, you’re not just freeing yourself psychologically – you’re also decreasing the amount of moisture buildup down under and reducing the risk of bacteria and yeast from taking hold.

-“Don’t suffocate your body,” says OB-GYN Tara Halpern.((Interview with Dr. Tara Halpern, MD.
-(2020, August 13).))
-“Wearing things that are form-fitting or too tight can cause bacterial imbalances.”
+“Don’t suffocate your body,” says OB-GYN Tara Halpern.4 “Wearing things that are form-fitting or too tight can cause bacterial imbalances.”
+With a wide size range for different body types available, try to find the perfect fit for you to avoid breathability or circulatory issues, especially on the leg openings and crotch areas.
 Sometimes, the best underwear material is no material.

 Sleeping without underwear (or, f*ck it, staying naked at home all day) is a great way to give your vagina a chance to air out and recalibrate.
-The reasons to get nude are top-notch: Your birthday suit allows for airflow (goodbye dampness), gives your vagina a break from potentially irritating materials or detergents, and might even make it easier to fall asleep.((Sutton, J. (2020, June 12).
-Benefits of Sleeping Naked: Why It Can Be Key to a Good Night’s Sleep.
-Healthline.
-Retrieved from healthline.com/health/benefits-of-sleeping-naked))
+The reasons to get nude are top-notch: Your birthday suit allows for airflow (goodbye dampness), gives your vagina a break from potentially irritating materials or detergents, and might even make it easier to fall asleep.7

 Consider this a permission slip to get naked, stat.
 And maybe enjoy a little self-love, while you’re at it – easy access has its perks.